China urges no U.N. action on Syria before probe completed

-BEIJING China said there should be no rush to force U.N.
-Security Council action against Syria until a probe by U.N. experts into suspected chemical weapons use is complete.
+BEIJING There should be no rush to force U.N.
+Security Council action against Syria until a probe by U.N. experts into suspected chemical weapons use is complete, and unilateral action will not help matters, China's foreign minister said.

 "Before the investigation finds out what really happened, all parties should avoid prejudging the results, and certainly ought not to forcefully push for the Security Council to take action," Wang told Ban, Xinhua reported.